celestiaorg/docs/docs/developers/cosmwasm-contract-deployment.md

-# Contract Deployment on Cosmwasm with Optimint
+# Contract Deployment on CosmWasm with Optimint
 <!-- markdownlint-disable MD013 -->

 ## Compile the Smart Contract